necmigunduz/product_design_instructions/design_instructions.md

 - Checkbox to hide disabled users in the list of users table.

 ## Colors to be used in page
 - Dark Blue: #027CB9 (for header background in table)
 - Blue: #B5D6E6 (for when mouse is over )
 - Light Blue: #F0F1F2
 - White: #FFFFFF

-## Built With

-- Javascript,
-- ReactJS,
-- HTML5,
-- CSS3,
-- Awesome fonts,
-- DOM manipulation.

-## Getting Started

-The project uses the postgresql database
-To test the endpoints locally you can use tunneling with ngrok or a similar tool

-- `git clone git@github.com:necmigunduz/simple_login_page.git`,
-- `cd simple_login_page`,
-- `npm install`.

 ## Author